 Ohio has expanded Medicaid under the Affordable Care Act (ACA), meaning a household income of up to 138% of the federal poverty level can qualify for Medicaid.
 Low-income families that don't qualify will likely get their best rates with a Silver plan.

 Silver health insurance policies are the only ones that qualify for cost-sharing reduction subsidies if your household income falls below certain thresholds.
 Silver plans are also a good middle ground as they combine more affordable medical insurance rates than Gold plans along with lower out-of-pocket expenses than you'd face with a Bronze plan.

 Bronze/Catastrophic plans: Best for young families with savings

-If you're under the age of 30 or you meet certain exemptions, you can qualify for a Catastrophic health insurance plan.
-These offer the lowest monthly premiums and the highest cost sharing.
+If you're under the age of 30 or you meet certain exemptions, you may qualify for a Catastrophic health insurance plan.
+These offer the lowest monthly premiums and the highest cost-sharing.

 Health insurance rate changes in Ohio

-Health insurance rates, deductibles and out-of-pocket maximums are determined annually by health care providers then submitted for approval to federal regulators.
+Health insurance rates, deductibles and out-of-pocket maximums are determined annually by health care providers then submitted for approval to state and federal regulators.

-In 2021, the cost of health insurance fell by an average of 4% across all metal tiers.
-The cost of Bronze plans dropped by the largest amount: 7% or $26 per month.
+In 2022, the cost of health insurance rose by an average of 8% across all metal tiers.
+The cost of Bronze plans increased by the largest amount: 16% or $55 per month compared to 2021.

 Premiums are for a 40-year-old adult.